 You may stay in hospital for 3–10 days.
 How long you stay in hospital will depend on whether you have any problems or side effects following surgery.

-You may also require rehabilitation.
+Checks and observationsNurses will regularly check your breathing, blood pressure, pulse, temperature, pupil size, and arm and leg strength and function.
 You will also be asked questions to assess your level of consciousness.
-These neurological observations check how your brain and body are recovering from surgery.
+These are called neurological observations.
+They check how your brain and body are recovering from surgery.

-If you have had an operation on your spinal cord, the nurses will regularly check the movement and sensation in your arms and legs.
+Spinal cord checksIf you have had an operation on your spinal cord, the nurses will regularly check the movement and sensation in your arms and legs.
 You may need to lie flat in bed for 2–5 days to allow the wound to heal.
 A physiotherapist will help you learn how to roll over and how to get out of bed safely, so the wound is not damaged.

 Pressure stockingsYou will need to wear pressure stockings on your legs to prevent blood clots from forming while you are recovering from surgery.
 Tell your doctor or nurse if you have pain or swelling in your legs or suddenly have difficulty breathing.

-The dressing on your head may vary from a simple bandaid to bandaging that covers your whole head.
+Bandages and bruisingThe wound will be covered with a dressing, which may vary from a small adhesive pad to bandaging that covers your head.
 Some or all of your head may have been shaved.
-After surgery to certain parts of the head, your face and eyes may be swollen or bruised: this is normal.
-It is not usually painful and should ease within about a week.
+After surgery to some parts of the head, your face and eyes may be swollen or bruised: this is normal.
+It is not usually painful and should ease in about a week.

-A temporary tube (called an external ventricular drain, or EVD) drains fluid into a bag on the outside of the body.
-A permanent shunt is inserted completely inside your body.
-It drains into your abdomen and the fluid is absorbed into the bloodstream.
+Having a shuntA build‑up of cerebrospinal fluid in the brain is called hydrocephalus.
+It may be caused by the tumour or it can happen after surgery.
+To drain the extra fluid, you may have a temporary or permanent shunt (a long thin tube placed into your brain).
+For a temporary shunt (called an external ventricular drain), the tube drains fluid into a bag on the outside of the body.
+For a permanent shunt, the tube is inserted completely inside your body.
+It drains into your abdomen and the fluid is absorbed into your bloodstream.